How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 How do you take control of elderly parents' finances?

-The best way to take control over your parent's finances is to be granted power of attorney.
-Power of attorney will allow you to access and control your parent's bank accounts and other assets legally.
+The best way to take control of your parent's finances is to be granted power of attorney.
+This will allow you to legally access and control your parents' bank accounts and other assets.

-What to do if your elderly parent is being taken advantage of?
+What should you do if your elderly parent is being taken advantage of?

 If you suspect that your elderly parent is being exploited, it is best to talk to them directly and try to figure out more about the situation.